tochsner/phylodata/website/src/lib/docs/java_downloading_experiments.md

 # Loading experiments

-This page explains you everything there is to know about loading experiments from PhyloData.
+This page explains how to load experiments from PhyloData.

 ## What is an experiment?

 An experiment is a Bayesian phylogenetic analysis that has been conducted as part of a publication.
-It consists of a bunch of files (think BEAST2 XML files, BEAST2 log files, trees, etc.) and metadata (like the title of the paper, the authors, the species investigated, etc.).
+It consists of a bunch of files (like BEAST2 XML files, BEAST2 log files, trees, etc.) and metadata (like the title of the paper, the authors, the species investigated, etc.).
 Check out [an example experiment](/experiments/https%3A%2F%2Fdoi.org%2F10.1098%2Frspb.2019.0234) to get an idea of what an experiment looks like.

 For now, it is important to know that each experiment has a unique ID (like `munro-2019-climate-6tvf`) and a version number (like `1`).
 The version number is incremented every time the experiment is updated.